-As police reform takes on an increasingly central role in Chicago, the Task Force Tracker, built and updated in partnership with City Bureau and Smart Chicago, aims to provide important context to public discourse.
+As police reform takes on an increasingly central role in Chicago, the Task Force Tracker, built and updated by City Bureau, Invisible Institute, and Smart Chicago, aims to provide important context to public discourse.

 While the Mayor and Chicago Police Department begin "taking the next steps on its road to reform by immediately implementing nearly a third of the recommendations from the Police Accountability Task Force" we will continue to update this independent tracker in the interest of public accountability.
 Over the coming months and years we hope journalists, lawyers, students and the public will continue to update the Task Force Tracker with their own annotations and experiences.

 The following 24 police accountability recommendations headed for "immediate implementation" are taken verbatim from an April 21, 2016 press release via the office of Chicago Mayor Rahm Emanuel:

 - Community Bridge Meetings (PATF p.
 41): As part of the Police Department’s efforts to rebuild public trust and heal the rift between the Department and minority communities, Superintendent Johnson has lead community bridge meetings over the past few weeks to discuss community-police relations and ways to overcome long-standing cultural differences.
 Moving forward, Superintendent Johnson will continue to facilitate community bridge meetings across the city in the beginning of May.